sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 button, apply to all of the questions in that component.
 The answers to all of the questions are submitted when learners select **Check**, and the correct answers for all of the questions appear when learners select **Show Answer**.
-By default, learners receive one point for each question they answer correcty.
+By default, learners receive one point for each question they answer correctly.
 For more information about changing the default problem weight and other settings, see :ref:`Problem Settings`.